 Avoid these common mistakes:

-Forgetting to complete your FAFSA by the priority date of March 15.
+Forgetting to complete your FAFSA by the priority date.

 - Assuming you’ve submitted your FAFSA without double-checking is risky.
 Be sure to sign the online form with your FSA ID (parents too if applicable!).
 Ensure that your FAFSA has been submitted successfully